IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 written by the PETSc solver.
 On Windows, some manual installation of the Python modules is required.
 If you are using the WSL method to run PETSc, copy the ``petscpy`` directory from the Linux package you are using to the IDAES binary directory.
-You can find the IDAES binary directory with the command ``idaes bin-directory``.
+You can find the IDAES binary directory by running the command ``idaes bin-directory`` in the OS command shell (e.g. Bash, Windows CMD, PowerShell).
 The primary use for these Python modules is to read trajectory files saved by the TS solver.

 Registered Solvers
 ~~~~~~~~~~~~~~~~~~